 \subsection{Dynamics of a single binary}

-Consider a binary with total mass $m_b$ whose Keplerian orbital motion (the ``inner'' orbit) is described by the semi-major axis $a$, eccentricity $e$, inclination $i$, longitude of ascending node $\Omega$, argument of pericenter $\omega$, and mean anomaly $\eta$.
+Consider a binary with total mass $m_b$ whose Keplerian orbital motion (the ``inner'' orbit) is described by the semimajor axis $a$, eccentricity $e$, inclination $i$, longitude of ascending node $\Omega$, argument of pericenter $\omega$, and mean anomaly $\eta$.
 Here $i$ is measured relative to some fixed $(X, Y)$ plane, which we will later take to be the Galactic plane, and $\Omega$ is measured relative to the fixed $X$ axis.
-An alternative description of this inner orbit more convenient for our Hamiltonian description is provided by the Delaunay angles $\bm{\theta} = (\eta, \omega, \Omega)$ and their conjugate actions $\bm{I} = (L, J, J_z)$, with $L \equiv \sqrt{Gm_b a}$, $J \equiv L\sqrt{1-e^2}$, and $J_z \equiv J \cos i$.
+An alternative description of this inner orbit, which is more convenient for studying Hamiltonian dynamics, is provided by the Delaunay angles $\bm{\theta} = (\eta, \omega, \Omega)$ and their conjugate actions $\bm{I} = (L, J, J_z)$, with $L \equiv \sqrt{Gm_b a}$, $J \equiv L\sqrt{1-e^2}$, and $J_z \equiv J \cos i$.
 We will also find it convenient to introduce the quantities

 which correspond to the dimensionless total and $z$-component angular momenta of the binary respectively.
 With these definitions, $\omega \in [0, 2\pi)$, $\Omega \in [0, 2\pi)$, $j_z \in [-1, 1]$, and $j \in [|j_z|, 1]$.